-9.1.4 Impact Assessment for the Project
+9.1.4 Impact Assessment for the project

 Table 7.
-Impact assessment for the proposed project.
+Impact assessment of the project.

 Nature: During the construction phase activities resulting in disturbance of surfaces and/or sub-surfaces may destroy, damage, alter, or remove from its original position archaeological and paleontological material or objects.